Arizona State University

 - Retractable seating system and bi-folding door in the great hall that can be opened up to the breezeway, allowing for natural ventilation when the climate is suitable.

-- Several places for the public to enjoy, including two courtyards and retail spaces (bookstore, restaurant coming soon).
+- Several places for the public to enjoy, including two courtyards, a bookstore, and Engrained restaurant.

-- Configuration of the main building facade is designed to change in response to solar orientation, window size, and programmatic requirements.
+- Configuration of the main building facade designed to change in response to solar orientation;

-- The BCLS is targeting LEED Gold certification and features a high-efficiency HVAC system that includes chilled beams and Airfloor heating/cooling
+- High-efficiency HVAC system that includes chilled beams and airfloor heating/cooling;

-- The building lighting system is 100 percent LED, with daylighting and occupancy controls also contributing to a low-energy lighting design.
+- Lighting system is 100 percent LED, with daylighting and occupancy controls contributing to a low-energy lighting design;

-- Sustainable construction practices have been implemented, with more than 75 percent of the construction waste diverted from landfills
+- More than 75 percent of the construction waste was diverted from landfills; among many other features.

 The building was designed to be inviting, engaging, and accessible to everyone who is interested in learning about the law, its effect on our daily lives, and the many services and resources available through ASU and other building occupants.
 The building’s breezeway in between the West and East wings creates an inviting, engaging and accessible pathway for people to connect with the law, as well as the law school.
 It also brings more daylight into the building.